Codecademy/docs/content/postgresql/concepts/functions/functions.md

 In this syntax:

-- `function_name` refers to the name of the function.
+- `function_name`: Refers to the name of the function.

-- [OR REPLACE] option allows you to update an existing function.
+- `[OR REPLACE]`: This option allows you to update an existing function, with the same name.
+If the function doesn't exist, PostgreSQL will create a new one.

-- In `parameters`, list out the parameters that the function takes in.
-A function can have zero or more parameters.
+- `parameters`: These are the input parameters that the function accepts.

-- Define the datatype of the returned value after `returns`.
-The `return_type` could be a base, composite, domain type, or even reference a table column's type.
+- `RETURNS return_type`: Specifies the type of value that the function will return.

-- The `AS` keyword is used when defining a standalone function.
+- `AS`: It is used to introduce the function body.

-- `function_body` contains the logic of the function that will be executed.
+- `function_body`: It contains the logic of the function that will be executed when the function is called.

-- `language lang_name` defines the name of the language that the function is implemented in.
-Note that PostgreSQL supports many languages including  SQL, C, PL/pgSQL, or the name of a user-defined procedural language.
+- `LANGUAGE lang_name` : Defines the name of the language in which the function is written.

 ## Example